 How to write an operational plan in business plan?

-What is an Operational Plan in Business Plan?
+What is an Operational Business Plan?

 The details of an operational plan business plan will be different for every business, depending on its type, size, and product.